neo-project/neo-dev-portal/docs/n3/reference/rpc/api.md

 ## Exception

-This document lists the exception codes and corresponding messages that may be thrown by the RpcServer during execution.
-These exceptions represent errors that can occur during request handling, contract execution, transaction validation, and more.
-By using these exception codes, developers can quickly pinpoint issues and take appropriate actions.
+During RpcServer execution, when errors occur in request handling, contract execution, transaction validation, or other processes, exception codes and corresponding messages are thrown.
+These exceptions help developers quickly diagnose issues and take appropriate action.
+The exception codes and messages are as follows:

-- Error codes prefixed with `-32xxx` are typically related to the RPC protocol itself, such as parse errors, invalid requests, or methods not found.
-[Refer](https://www.jsonrpc.org/specification).
+- Error codes prefixed with `-32xxx` typically relate to the RPC protocol itself, such as parsing errors, invalid requests, or methods not found.
+[See specification](https://www.jsonrpc.org/specification).
-- Error codes prefixed with `-1xx` are often related to unknown entities, such as unknown blocks, contracts, transactions, or state roots.
+- Error codes prefixed with `-1xx` generally involve unknown entities, such as unknown blocks, contracts, transactions, or state roots.
 - Error codes prefixed with `-3xx` pertain to wallet operations, mainly indicating issues like insufficient funds or incorrect wallet states.
 - Error codes prefixed with `-5xx` are related to transactions and memory pool operations, indicating issues like transaction validation failures, duplicate transactions, or insufficient network fees.
-- Error codes prefixed with `-6xx` are mostly associated with access control, state management, and Oracle services, indicating denied operations or specific services being disabled.
+- Error codes prefixed with `-6xx` are mostly associated with access control, state management, and Oracle services, indicating denied operations or disabled services.

-This table provides developers with a quick reference, making it easier to identify the root cause of specific errors during development or debugging and take corrective actions accordingly.
+The following table lists all error codes and corresponding messages.

 | code   | message                                |
 | :----- | :------------------------------------- |